Harwell, Oxfordshire: Amenities

 Harwell's remaining public house, The Hart of Harwell, is at the junction of the High Street and Burr Street.
 The village has two shops: a butcher and a combined newsagent and off licence.
 The village has clubs and societies including The Harwellian Club, a Scout troop, a tennis club, a horticultural society, Harwell Feast Committee, Harwell Rugby Club, football clubs, and others.
 Harwell Feast is a celebration held on the Monday of the Late May Bank Holiday each year.
 The celebrations include a parade of decorated floats and people through the village.
 The recreation ground hosts fund-raising stalls and displays including sheepdog handling and historic cars.
 Either a cow or two pigs are roasted for the feast.

 Buses

 Several Thames Travel bus routes serve Harwell.
-Route 33 links Harwell village and campus with Abingdon, Didcot, Milton Park and Wantage from Mondays to Fridays.
+Route 23 links the Great Western Park housing estate with Henley-on-Thames via Milton Park, Didcot and Wallingford, on Mondays to Fridays only.
 Route 98 links Harwell village and campus with Didcot via the Great Western Park housing estate.
 Route 99 links Great Western Park with the Milton Park business estate from Mondays to Fridays.
 It has no Saturday or Sunday service.
-Route X32 links Harwell village and campus with Abingdon, Didcot, Milton Park and Oxford daily, and from Mondays to Saturdays also serves Wantage.
-Route X33 links Harwell village and campus with Abingdon, Didcot, Milton Park and Wantage from Mondays to Saturdays.
-It has no Sunday service Route X34 is a limited service between Harwell campus and Oxford that runs from Mondays to Fridays only.
+Route X32 links Harwell village and campus with Didcot, Milton Park, and Oxford daily, and from Mondays to Saturdays also serves Wantage.
+Route 34 is a limited service between Wantage, Harwell campus and Oxford that runs from Mondays to Fridays only.